-Aside from local voter-approved excess operating referenda, the majority of the District's revenue authority is derived from state funding formulas.
-Recent experience demonstrates that legislated revenue increases have not been sufficient to meet instructional program needs and increased costs, due to inflation.
+With the exception of the voter-approved operating referendum, the District is dependent on the state of Minnesota for a majority of its revenue authority.

 The general education program is the method by which school districts receive the majority of their financial support.
-This source of funding is primarily state aid and consequently, school districts rely heavily on the state of Minnesota for educational resources.
-The Legislature has added \$129, or 2 percent, per pupil to the formula for fiscal year 2021.
+This source of funding is primarily state aid and, as such, school districts rely heavily on the state of Minnesota for educational resources.
+The Legislature has added \$161, or 2.45 percent, per pupil to the basic general education funding formula for fiscal year 2022, and an additional \$135, or 2.00 percent, per pupil to the formula for fiscal year 2023.

 Annually, the School Board approves a rolling 10-year LTFM plan.
 Goals of the plan are to support learning environment and initiatives for students, staff, and community; increase long-term facilities funding of annual deferred maintenance to meet ongoing needs; address backlog of deferred maintenance in buildings; improve energy efficiency; support strategic plan initiatives; and minimize impact to taxpayers.
 In conformance with this 10-year plan, the District issued in Spring 2019, \$24.1 million in LTFM bonds.
 The plan invests approximately \$15.0 million biannually in the remaining years of the LTFM plan to improve mechanical systems, exterior envelope, and paving throughout the District.
-In accordance with the District's approved 10-year LTFM plan, the District intends to issue LTFM bonds of approximately \$13,575,000 in Spring 2021.
+In accordance with the District's approved 10-year LTFM plan, the District issued LTFM bonds of \$10.6 million in Spring 2021.